Church of the Redeemer (Houston, Texas): Services

 According to the church, the services "have a long history of emphasis on music in worship and the use of blended music, using both traditional hymns with more contemporary praise music.
 Our services use organ and piano as well as guitar—and occasionally bass guitar, electric guitar, accordion, trumpet, and drums."
 Highlighting the informal style of worship, whenever there is a 5th Sunday in a month, the congregation celebrates a service "in the round," in which the congregation gathers around the piano and the members choose worship songs during the service.

 Community

 Rev. Pulkingham drew around him a group of lay elders, including Lawyer Jerry Barker, Doctor Robert Eckert, Houston Light & Power lineman John Grimmett, and men from a variety of business backgrounds: Ladd Fields, Andy Austin.
 During the 1970s, young adults drawn to the worship were invited to live in extended family households.
 Each household had a common purse, and all took part in the weekly food co-op distribution of fresh vegetables, fruit and milk.
 The community was also sent young men registered as Conscientious Objectors to work in their Medical clinics.
 The church had a noticeable effect on the surrounding neighborhood, as residents improved their care of houses and yards.
 Many families were separated children from their parents under commands from Church Elders in many cases sexual child abuse was the result.
-Children were often not told when or if thy were to return to their parents.
+Children were often not told when or if they were to return to their parents.